inikep/lizard/examples/blockStreaming_lineByLine.md

-# LZ5 streaming API Example : Line by Line Text Compression
+# Lizard streaming API Example : Line by Line Text Compression
 by *Takayuki Matsuoka*

-`blockStreaming_lineByLine.c` is LZ5 Straming API example which implements line by line incremental (de)compression.
+`blockStreaming_lineByLine.c` is Lizard Straming API example which implements line by line incremental (de)compression.

 Please note the following restrictions :

- - Firstly, read "LZ5 Streaming API Basics".
+ - Firstly, read "Lizard Streaming API Basics".
  - This is relatively advanced application example.
  - Output file is not compatible with lz5frame and platform dependent.